Scent Name: Carnaval Rat

-Manufacturer: Black Phoenix Alchemy Lab – Yule 2015: Snow Falling Faintly
+Manufacturer: Black Phoenix Alchemy Lab – Limited Edition

-Bottle Design and Artwork: This is a standard 1/32 ml imp that has been decanted for me by moons_storm.
-Her label features the scent notes and her decanter information on the back.
-The front has the name of the scent and company name along with the label art, which I can no longer find a copy.
-Instead, here is the label art for the scent family:
+Bottle Design and Artwork: This is a standard 1/32 ml imp that has been decanted for me by Absinthetics.
+Her label features the scent notes on the back along with her decanting information and the scent name.
+The label art is as follows on the front:

 - ITI: What a melange of notes!
 Thick, aggressive chocolate cherries, cocoa, black tea, hay, reeds, and brittle bone give way to honeyed hibiscus, cinnamon, atop swaying moss and wild herbs and a hint of fiery patchouli.

 - Wet: The most clear impressions are of red patchouli, chocolate cherries, vanilla mint swirled with bourbon musk and a sinuous trail of kush and cedar smoke.

 - Dry: After 17 hours, the scent is still present, although now a subdued tinkling of lavender, lemon balm, cocoa, faint, faded white florals, the subtle tang of metal, and a smidgen of fougere.
 I’m intrigued to see how this might shift on someone else, but I actually like.